getcarina/getcarina.com/_posts/2016-05-06-weekly-news-shakespeare-dvm-oscon.md

 authorIsRacker: true
 ---

-This week's highlights include the use of DVM in our tutorials, container logs  Carina representation at OSCON.
+This week's highlights include container logs in the Carina web UI, the use of `dvm` in our tutorials, and Carina representation at OSCON.
 But first, a little Shakespeare.

 <!-- more -->